muahmad-hub/Alumni-Website/alumni_website/dev_logs.md

 ## Date: July 17
 ### Feature: Created Mentor system
 - Added link in navigation to allow users to sign up to become mentor through a form
-- **Decision** Chose to prefill form with user data available for better UX as users won't need to enter same information again.
+- **Decision:** Chose to prefill form with user data available for better UX as users won't need to enter same information again.
 - A dashboard is made available to users once they become mentors.
 - Dashboard allows users to see all their mentor requests and allows them to respond to the request by either accepting or declining it.
 They can also use the view button to view user's profile
 - Edited directory to allow users to search by skills rather than alumni name